 Once that was done a saw cut was made on the top using the existing panel line.

 This was cut all the way through the top wing and into the leading and trailing edge on the bottom wing.
 I just wanted to leave the center of the bottom wing to act as a hinge.

 Next the dymo tape came back out to mark another location topside.
 This was first scribed then a saw cut started.

 Once started I tilted the saw at 45 degrees and cut towards the first cut until I had removed a wedge on material.

-thinner then applied several coats of Tenax to soften it up.
-I then
+the part thinner then applied several coats of Tenax to soften it up.
+I

-saturated the upper portion and using brute force, bent the wing tip up
+then saturated the upper portion and using brute force, bent the wing

-and held it in place until it hardened up.
-The process was repeated on
+tip up and held it in place until it hardened up.
+The process was

 While it looks ugly at this point once it's all filled and sanded all should be good.